cjjmccray/minervina/software install log.md

 `/etc/network/interfaces` for `eth0` has: `iface eth0 inet manual` not `iface eth0 inet dhcp` or `iface eth0 inet static` as would be expected.
 Tried both static and manual and no effect.

+Further research [here](http://askubuntu.com/questions/645000/what-is-the-difference-between-iface-eth0-inet-manual-and-iface-eth0-inet-static) and [here](https://wiki.debian.org/NetworkConfiguration#Configuring_the_interface_manually) and I think it needs an `auto eth0` line above and the `broadcast` and `network` lines that were introduced from [here](https://www.modmypi.com/blog/tutorial-how-to-give-your-raspberry-pi-a-static-ip-address) can be dropped.

 # Mon 31-Oct-2016 1335h
 Camera 2 working OK (listed in green).
 Triggering every 10 minutes or so.
 Changed from 50%/25% to 12.5%/6.25% as it's not "spotting" cars driving by.
 Now triggering every minute or so.